Technigo/project-happy-thoughts/README.md

 ## To learn this week 🧠

-- What component lifecycle means
+- How to use APIs in React, firing requests within <code> useEffect </code> .
-- How to use the useEffect hook in React to perform actions when components mount, unmount, or when state changes.
+- How to put the result of API responses into React state to show in the page.
-- How to call APIs from React and put the data into state.
+- What it's like to work with an API which you both send and receive data from.

 ### Tech  💻